2/19/2025

 speaker

-Alejandro de Mattelis
+Alejandro de Metellas

 You know, it is very clear.
 And if I can follow up a little bit on that.
-So on the discussions that you're having with your main customers, particularly the automotive industry for the rest of the year, how are they indicating volumes, say, between now and the end of the year?
+So on the discussions that you're having with your main customers, particularly in the automotive industry for the rest of the year, how are they indicating volumes, say, between now and the end of the year?

 speaker

-Maximo Velloria
+Maximo Bedoya

 Chief Executive Officer